Table Of Content

 3. Inflation-proof Investments

 - Gold & Commodities – Gold and commodities are often considered a hedge against rising inflation.
-Many consider gold to be an “alternative currency,” particularly in countries that are losing their currency.
-Investors should be aware of volatility in commodities and use caution when trading them.
+Many consider gold to be an “alternative currency,”, particularly in countries that are losing their currency.
+Investors should be aware of the volatility in commodities and use caution when trading them.
+Inflation-wise, investing in gold provides more protection than CDs.

 4. Make sure you have an emergency fund.